agentcoinorg/predictionprophet/README.md

 ## Welcome!

 evo.prophet is an agent that specializes in making informed predictions, based on web research.
-To try it yourself head to our [website](https://predictionprophet.ai) or build and run from source following these [setup instructions](#setup).
+To try it yourself head to [predictionprophet.ai](https://predictionprophet.ai) or build and run from source following these [setup instructions](#setup).

 ## Need Help?